omnipenguin/jrevolver/README.md

 # What is jRevolver?

-A robust app for generating mock JSON for testing purposes
+A robust app for generating mock JSON for development and testing purposes

 # Intent

-To build a flexible and robust mock data generation tool that can be easily be plugged into many different testing pipelines.
+To build a flexible and robust mock data generation tool that can be easily be plugged into many different development pipelines.

 # Features